Lina-Gerontogianni/Dates-Fruit-classification---PyTorch/README.md

 A [kaggle](https://www.kaggle.com/datasets/muratkokludataset/date-fruit-datasets) dataset concerning 34 characteristics of 718 dates fruit of seven different types.

 For the prediction of the dates' type, an Artificial Neural Network (ANN) is employed with two hidden layers.
-The test accuracy is 92.2% and the convergence training time is only a few seconds running on CPU.
+The test accuracy is 92.2% and the convergence training time is only a few seconds, running on CPU.

 The plots of the training/testing loss and accuracy can be found inside the plots folder, while the script is named as *Dates_fruit.py*.